-- Managing OO users and groups and controlling the operations and flows that they can run.
-In OO, groups are the unit through which you control: - Access to flows and other Library objects, such as operations, system accounts, and domain terms.
+- OO capabilities are sets of actions in OO that users can perform on Library objects, such as authoring (creating, checking in and out, and modifying), promoting a set of flows from a staging installation of Central to a production installation of Central, or scheduling flows.
+To give your flow authors the capability to author flows, you might create a group "Authors," which you would assign the AUTHOR capability. - Access to flows and other Library objects, such as operations, system accounts, and domain terms.
 Access permissions that are granted are Read, Write, Execute, and Link To.
 For example: - For an author to make and test changes to a flow, the group that he or she is a member of must have the AUTHOR capability as well as the Read, Write, and Execute permissions for the flow.
 To add an operation (including a flow, which is a type of operation) to a flow, the author's group must have the Read and Link To permissions for the operation. - To run a flow (whether from within or outside the Central web application), a user must be a member a group that has Read and Execute permissions for the flow and all its operations and subflows.